microsoft/live-share-sdk/packages/live-share-react/README.md

 ### Custom Fluid object hooks

-If you want to dynamically load a custom Fluid object in your app, you can easily look at the above hooks & `Turbo*` classes and how they use the `TurboDataObject` class from `@microsoft/live-share-turbo` and the `useDynamicDDS` to create a custom hook.
+If you want to dynamically load a custom Fluid object in your app, use the `useDynamicDDS` to create a custom hook.
 You also must register your Fluid `LoadableObjectClass` with `DynamicObjectRegistry.registerObjectClass` to `@microsoft/live-share`, if it is not already.

 Implementations may vary for each dynamic object & hook.
 We will try and update this package periodically with new packages released by Fluid Framework and Live Share, as they are published.